bannedbook/v2ray.vpn/plugin/doc.md

 * MUST define meta-data `com.github.shadowsocks.plugin.id.aliases` in your plugin content provider with `android:value="alias"`, or use `android:resources` to specify a string resource or string array resource for multiple aliases.
-* MUST be able to be matched by `com.github.shadowsocks.plugin.ACTION_NATIVE_PLUGIN` when invoked on alias.
+* MUST be able to be matched by `free.v2ray.proxy.VPN.ACTION_NATIVE_PLUGIN` when invoked on alias.
   To do this, you SHOULD use multiple `intent-filter` and use a different `android:path` for each alias.
   Alternatively, you MAY also use a single `intent-filter` and use `android:pathPattern` to match all your aliases at once.
   You MUST NOT use `android:pathPrefix` or allow `android:pathPattern` to match undeclared plugin ID/alias as it might create a conflict with other plugins.